C21editions/manifesto-for-digital-editions/index.md

-#Manifesto for digital editions
+# Manifesto for digital editions
-Published by Christiane Fritze onM arch 11, 2022
+Published by Christiane Fritze on March 11, 2022

-##Preliminary remarks
+## Preliminary remarks

 [1] Digital editions make our cultural and intellectual heritage visible, accessible and usable through indexing and reproduction.
 Editions are a core task of the sciences and form the basis for further research.